Digital learning for Essential Newborn Care

-At your own time at your own pace, the ENC Now! digital course is flexible and can be held as a full day training or broken up into shorter sessions.
-It is especially designed to support low-dose high-frequency training after the course will be introduced to support ongoing practice.
+At your own time and at your own pace, the ENC Now! digital courses are flexible and can be held as a full day training or broken up into shorter sessions.
+They are designed to support ongoing practice after course completion, including low-dose high-frequency training.

-- Remote delivery of the ENC 1 Course
+- Remote delivery of the ENC1 and ENC2 courses

 - High quality content, skills practice, and reflection questions

 - Enables both pre-service and in-service competency development

 - Designed for low dose, high frequency training

 - Cost effective – reduces cost of travel, venue, monitoring and evaluation

 - Environmentally friendly – less travel, less paper